nunomen/dota-bots/README.md

 ## Developing
 Clone this repository and put it on `game/dota/scripts/vscripts/`.

-The available API documenting the method's signatures is available [here](http://docs.moddota.com/lua_bots/) In order to get started into Lua programming, you can follow this [reference](https://learnxinyminutes.com/docs/lua/).
+The programming interface documenting the method's signatures is available [here](http://docs.moddota.com/lua_bots/).

+In order to get started into Lua programming, you can follow this [reference](https://learnxinyminutes.com/docs/lua/).

 ## Benchmarking